-- Check date the system-generated general ledger transaction should reflect the check date as part of the journal entry number - Account code(s) the account codes charged for all payroll disbursements, including liability accounts, should exist in the general ledger prior to posting the system-generated journal entries.
+• Account code(s) - the account codes charged for all payroll disbursements, including liability accounts, should exist in the general ledger prior to posting the system-generated journal entries.
 [Note: During the payroll posting process, the payroll department must verify that all payroll accounts exist on the general ledger.
-If accounts do not exist on the general ledger, the accounts should be verified for accuracy and if accurate, the list of account codes must be submitted to the CFO to ensure that the appropriate accounts are created in the finance system.
+If accounts do not exist on the general ledger, the accounts should be verified for accuracy and if accurate, the list of account codes must be submitted to the Asst.
+Sup-Finance to ensure that the appropriate accounts are created in the finance system.